 You can see the alt text in purple.
 It describes the image clearly and contains a search term for one of our services - Local And Mobile SEO Training.
 If you can't justifiably or organically inlcude a search term, just make sure your alt text provides an accurate description for accesibilty purposes.

 N.B. also notice that i've used the same alt text description for my file name (.jpg), always rename your image before uploading, don't just leave it as DSC08501.jpg or pic_2.png

 But until that time when Google becomes self aware and destroys all human life, we have to help spoonfeed and highlight information as much as possible.
 By attributing an image with an alt tag you're adding more crawlable text to your page content that Google can read and utilise for indexing.

 We've seen a quite a few cases over the years where businesses have seen a marked boost in rankings just by adding alt text to their images!
 Not only will you perform better in standard SERPs, the images that you add alt text too will start to appear in Google Image search results.
 Top stuff!

-Likewise the same alt text can be viewed and read in a similar manner by screen readers, software typically used by those with impared vision that converts web pages to speech.
+Likewise the same alt text can be viewed and read in a similar manner by screen readers, software typically used by those with impaired vision that converts web pages to speech.

-The web should be accesbile to everyone so if you take anything from this blog at all, please add alt text to your images and improve your sites accesibility.
+The web should be accessible to everyone so if you take anything from this blog at all, please add alt text to your images and improve your sites accessibility.
 Google will love you for it and you'll help make the internet a better place!